obriencj/obriencj.github.io/source/_posts/2015-01-03-clutch-work.md

 [{% img right https://lh6.googleusercontent.com/-WTAGE71igQ8/VKcVVZL1xeI/AAAAAAAASM4/dyYOpSzj1O8/s288/DSC00220.JPG 288 216 %}](https://picasaweb.google.com/lh/photo/2IGyztFD30jQwtHusELiE3SyM6G7abmUFe3wsEDzPy0?feat=embedwebsite)
 I got a bit more work done on Uggo, this past Friday.
-It was more of a struggle than it really out to be, getting myself moving and collected enough to work on anything.
+It was more of a struggle than it really ought to be, getting myself moving and collected enough to work on anything.
 I think that I may be suffering from a bit of seasonal depression.
 Either that or the monumental, overwhelming dread of returning to work is getting to me.
 Whatever it is, I eventually conquered it enough to drag my tools out to the bike and get my hands dirty.

 <!-- more -->